September seasonal fish of the delightfully splendid kind.

-From well-fed hake and plump mackerel – those black-striped bandits – to lobster, fjord shrimp, and crayfish: late summer is overflowing with delicious seafood.
-Plaice are in season, but prices are sky-high.
+From well-fed hake and plump mackerel — those black-striped bandits — to lobster, fjord shrimp, and crayfish: late summer is overflowing with delicious seafood.
+The beach is in season, but prices are sky-high.
 Mackerel are peaking in both flavour and numbers, and fjord shrimp are bigger and tastier than at any other time of year.
-We’re also keeping an eye out for the first sea bass, turbot, brill, and red gurnard – and we’ll tell you why right now is the time to get the best the sea has to offer onto your menu.
+We're also keeping an eye out for the first sea bass, turbot, brill, and red gurnard — and we'll tell you why right now is the time to get the best the sea has to offer on your menu.

 Hake